Is Cat Litter Smell Harmful to Humans?

 How much ammonia from cat urine is dangerous?

-OSHA's permissible exposure limit for ammonia is 50 ppm (parts per million) over an 8-hour workday.
-A typical home litter box rarely reaches these levels, but concentrations above 25 ppm can cause eye and respiratory irritation.
-If you can smell strong ammonia, levels are likely above 5 ppm and you should increase ventilation and clean the box.
+OSHA's permissible exposure limit for ammonia is 50 ppm (parts per million) over an 8-hour workday [1], and NIOSH recommends keeping average exposure below 25 ppm [6].
+A typical home litter box rarely reaches these levels, but concentrations above 25 ppm can cause eye and respiratory irritation [4].
+Ammonia is noticeable by smell at low concentrations, so a strong ammonia odor is your signal to ventilate the room and clean the box.

 Can cat litter cause lung problems?